Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Acknowledgements

 \section{Acknowledgements}

-We thank Patrick Neunteufel and Adrian Hamers for the discussions on stellar models.
-NL and TN acknowledge the computing time granted by the LRZ (Leibniz-Rechenzentrum) on SuperMUC-NG under the project number pn72bu.
+We thank Michael Grudi\'c for a constructive referee report, and Patrick Neunteufel, Adrian Hamers, Martyna Chru\'sli\'nska and Pavel Kroupa for useful discussions.
+NL and TN acknowledge the computing time granted by the LRZ (Leibniz-Rechenzentrum) on SuperMUC-NG under project numbers pn49qi and pn72bu.
 TN acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 from the DFG Cluster of Excellence "ORIGINS".
 JMH acknowledges the support of the Academy of Finland grant 339127 and the European Research Council via ERC Consolidator Grant KETJU (no. 818930).
 DS acknowledges the support of the National Science Center (NCN), Poland, under grant number OPUS 2021/41/B/ST9/00757.
 For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.The computations were carried out at SuperMUC-NG hosted by the Leibniz-Rechenzentrum and the COBRA and FREYA clusters hosted by The Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.

 This research made use of \textsc{python} packages \textsc{scipy} \citep{2020SciPy-NMeth}, \textsc{numpy} \citep{2020NumPy-Array}, \textsc{matplotlib} \citep{Hunter:2007}, \textsc{pygad} \citep{2020MNRAS.496..152R} and \textsc{h5py} \citep{collette_python_hdf5_2014}.